crusher-dev/documentation/blog/2020-08-06-my-journey-writing-questdb.md

 ## Taking the plunge

-With some money aside, I left my job and started to work on QuestDB solo.
+With some money aside, I left my job and started to work on Crusher solo.
 I used Java and a small C layer to interact directly with the OS API without passing through a selector API.
 Although existing OS API wrappers would have been easier to get started with, the overhead increases complexity and hurts performance.
 I